MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/auto-update-shipment.md

 1. Select "Warehouse 24".
 1. Expand the **Warehouse** FastTab.
 Change the **Auto update shipment** parameter from **On quantity decrease** to **Always**.

-Once you change the policy to "Always", any increase or decrease to the sales and transfer order line quantities (including adding new lines) will be reflected on shipments and loads for the specific warehouse.
+Once you change the policy to "always", any increase or decrease to the sales and transfer order line quantities (including adding new lines) will be reflected on shipments and loads for the specific warehouse.